syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 ## Assembly deployment

-After installing Essential Studio for Xamarin, all the required assemblies can be found in the {Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib installation folders. e.g. C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib
+After installing Essential Studio for Xamarin, all the required assemblies can be found in the {Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib installation folders.
+E.g. C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib

 N> Assemblies can be found in an unzipped package location in Mac.